Norte Grande (Azores)

 Norte Grande is a civil parish in the municipality of Velas on the Portuguese island of São Jorge in the Azores; owing to the existence of an ecumenical faith community throughout its history, the parish has also taken on the name of its religious invocation (Nossa Senhora dos Neves, or Neves for short).
-The population in 2011 was 532, in an area of 31.85 km².
+The population in 2011 was 532, in an area of 31.85 km2.

 History

 The parish of Norte Grande it has been one of the largest populations on the island; by 1570, its importance along the north coast justified the construction of a road into the areas around Neves.

 It was around the primitive parochial church of Norte Grande (the Church of Our Lady of the Snows), that the townsfolk encircled officials responsible for collecting the medieval tithes in 1694.
-This event was part of the Tarot rebellion, when tax collectors were sent to the island to collect a tithe for tarot cultivated.
+This event was part of the Taro Revolt, when tax collectors were sent to the island to collect a tithe for taro cultivated.
 Indignant Calhetense gathered in Norte Grande, then encircled those officials in the church, who had taken refuge from the angry farmers, who refused to pay the excessive charge on a staple.